-Successful relationships have a 5:1 ratio of positive:negative interactions.
+Healthy relationships have a 20:1 ratio of positive:negative interactions.
 Struggling ones find themselves hitting something closer to a 1:1 ratio.
 What’s your ratio been like lately?

 If you’re concerned about how many negative interactions you’ve been having, here are some things you can do:

-- Actively look for nice things to say to your partner (expressions of gratitude and compliments work well)
+- Actively look for nice things to say to your partner (express gratitude and compliments)

-- Ask your partner open-ended questions every day (you can download my free list of open-ended questions here)
+- Engage your partner with open-ended questions (download your free list here)

-- Practise responding to your partner, aiming to notice and say something back each time they speak to you, touch you, look at you, or even just make a random comment
+- Be responsive to your partner, aiming to notice and say something back each time they speak to you, touch you, look at you, or even just make a random comment

-Where these communication styles become habits, they lead to declining relationship satisfaction, and they have been found to be the greatest predictors of divorce.
+When these communication styles become habits, they lead to declining relationship satisfaction, and they’ve been found to be the greatest predictors of divorce.

-“Flooding” happens when we feel overwhelmed by negativity.
-The body goes into “fight or flight”, which feels awful.
-And it’s impossible to constructively solve problems or manage conflict when we’re in this state.
+“Flooding” happens when we feel overwhelmed by negativity, triggering a fight-or-flight response. it’s impossible to constructively solve problems or manage conflict when we’re in this state.
 To prevent this from harming your relationship:

-- Always respect your partner’s requests to take a break
+- Respect your partner’s need for a break

 You can read more about “flooding” and how to resolve arguments constructively here.

 We all mess up in how we talk to our partners, including getting critical and defensive.
-When this happens, or you feel the conversation spiralling downwards, the best thing to do is to try to change direction with an apology, a positive statement, or a request to calm things down.
-(You can download a whole list of examples here).
+Watch out for conversations becoming heated or spiralling downwards.
+Try to change direction with an apology, a positive statement, or a request to calm things down.
+(You can download a whole list of examples here.)

-- Take responsibility for your part in the direction your conversations take and hold yourself always to a high standard of respectful communication
+- Take responsibility for your communication and hold yourself to a high standard of respectful conversations

-- Respond to your partner’s repair attempts in a positive way, accepting them as attempt to improve the conversation
+- Respond positively to your partner’s repair attempts, accepting them as attempts to improve the conversation

 - Keep talking to your partner about how you’re feeling and what you need as you and your lives grow and change